 Our flexible format allows you to log in anytime, day or night as you complete weekly assignments.
 Each class lasts eight weeks allowing you to progress quickly.
 No campus visits are required for online students, but we encourage you to celebrate your graduation in person!
 We provide students with an orientation to online learning prior to getting started.
 This program starts twice a year, in January and August.

-Our hybrid MS in Nursing Leadership program blends virtual classroom meetings and online courses in eight week terms.
+Our hybrid MS in Nursing Leadership program is offered 100% online in August, January and May.
+In January we also offer a hybrid option that blends virtual classroom meetings and online courses.
+Most courses are taught in eight week terms.

 LENGTH OF PROGRAM